-Mr. Ferraro was the Global Chief Operating Officer of Ernst & Young, a leading professional services firm, from 2007 to January 2015.
+Mr. Ferraro is currently the Executive Vice President, Strategy and Sales of Aquilon Energy Services, a software company for the energy industry.
+He was previously the Global Chief Operating Officer of Ernst & Young, a leading professional services firm, from 2007 to January 2015.
 In that role, he was responsible for the overall operations and services of Ernst & Young worldwide.
 Prior to the COO role, Mr. Ferraro served in several leadership positions, including as Global Vice Chair of Audit and as the senior advisory partner on some of the firm's largest accounts.
 Mr. Ferraro began his career with Ernst & Young Milwaukee in 1976 and has served a variety of global companies.
 He has worked in Europe (London and Rome), throughout the Midwest (Chicago, Cleveland and Kansas City) and New York.